CoEDL/elpis-wiki/2018-summer-workshop-elpis-steps.md

 5.7.1.
 Prepare the files.
 Kaldi works best with short audio clips, utterances about 10 seconds long.
 We are planning to improve support for longer audio over summer - stay tuned!
 For now, please use a single audio file, max 10 seconds duration.

+Audio specifications:

+- WAV file
+- 16bit
+- 44.1kHz
+- mono (single channel)

+Make a folder, named *infer*, in your input directory (next to the *config*, *data* and *output* folders).
+Put an untranscribed audio file in there.

 5.7.2.
 As before, run the `_transcribe` or `_transcribe-align` tasks.
 The helper files will be created, and after decoding, the results will be copied back into the infer folder.